AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

  a. **Bastion Station** Bastion Station or Jump Host is a hack and insecure to allow developers to access cloud.
 Not acceptable.
  #. **Too Many Certs** If each VPC runs a SSL VPN gateway and there are 50 VPCs, each developer needs to carry 50 VPN certificates and must learn which certificate to use to access which VPC.
 Not acceptable.
- #. **Large Group** We have over 500 developers, need a VPN solution that scales beyond a single instance.
+ #. **Large Group** We have over 500 developers, need a VPN solution that scales beyond a single instance based VPN solution.
  #. **OKTA** We are looking for a VPN solution that integrates with OKTA or DUO.
  #. **Blocked by Firewall** We have a Linux machine in the office that needs to behave like a VPN client.
 We need a VPN solution that runs on TCP port 443 to allow this machine to go through the corporate firewall.
  #. **Global Workforce** We have developers in multiple geo locations, cannot have them all land in the cloud in the same region.
 Latency will kill user experience.